calebfleming/rfid_jukebox/README.md

 After you have finished the steps in that tutorial, you should be able to run two simple programs.

-1. `python3 write_rfid.py` : A script that will ask you for a "card name" to program
+1. `python3 write_rfid.py` : Asks you for a "card name" to program
-2. `python3 read_rfid.py` : A script that will read the card you programmed and report back it's name and id.
+2. `python3 read_rfid.py` : Reads the card you programmed and reports back the name and id.

 I opted to use `read_rfid.py` as the entry point for the Spotify integration as well.
 It ends up containing this logic:
 ```